 The Summary Section

-The Overview table shows the number of active listings in the area, along with median pricing, LOS and lead time we've seen over the past 30 days for the full set of listings and each bedroom category.
+The Summary Table shows the number of active listings in the area, along with median pricing, LOS and lead time we've seen over the past 30 days for the full set of listings and each bedroom category.

-The Supply and Demand chart below the table shows the average number of new bookings each listing has seen in the week ending on the indicated date, you can click to show the number of total active listings for that period as well.
-In the example below, the Seal Rock area had 600 active listings and getting an average of about 2 bookings made in the 7-day period ending on March 9, 2021.
+The Supply and Demand charts below the table show the average number of new bookings each listing has seen in the week ending on the indicated date, you can click to show the number of total active listings for that period as well.
+In the example below, the Seal Rock area had 492 bookings made and 412 active listings for the seven day period ending July 15, 2021.

-The Revenue History chart shows the average monthly revenue for listings that saw bookings in that month.
+The Market Historycharts show the average revenue, occupancy, booking window, and length of stay for listings that saw bookings in that month.
 If a booking spanned multiple months, the revenue for that stay counts toward the month with the check-in date.
-In January listings here saw an average of $2,950 in revenue for the month.
+You can view these trends averaged by month for the entire market, or by bedroom category.

 Price and Occupancy Trends